When Magic Hurts

 When Magic Hurts is a 2024 Philippine romance film written by Jerome Baguio and directed by Gabby Ramos.
 It stars Mutya Orquia, Beaver Magtalas, Maxine Trinidad and Claudine Barretto.
-This is the first ever film of Mutya Orquia.
+It is Orquia's film debut.

 Plot

 Ernest (Beaver Magtalas) is a humble and obedient son, striving to meet his parents' expectations.
 A photography enthusiast, he finds inspiration in the famed flower farms of Benguet.
 His life takes a turn when he meets Olivia, a hardworking florist who has become disillusioned with love and magic due to past traumas.
 Ernest is also in a relationship with Trixie (Maxine Trinidad), the daughter of his father's business partner, adding complexity to his personal life.

 Olivia (Mutya Orquia) is grappling with the loss of both her parents.
 Once a believer in magic, she now finds herself unable to trust in its power.
 Her encounter with Ernest rekindles a sense of hope and connection, challenging her to confront her past and open her heart once more.

 As Ernest and Olivia spend time together amidst the scenic landscapes of Atok, their bond deepens.
 They find solace in each other's company, navigating the complexities of love, family expectations, and personal growth.
 Their relationship faces challenges, including Ernest's existing commitment to Trixie and the societal pressures surrounding them.